-The dental office has long been the most common setting for routine dental procedures that use sedation and anti-anxiety techniques.
+The dental clinic has long been the most common setting for routine dental procedures that use sedation and anti-anxiety techniques.
 These techniques can be used for any type of dental procedure depending on the needs of the patient.
 Ultimately, your fears and phobias can be managed so that you can receive the dental care you require no matter where the treatment takes place.

 Are You a Candidate for Sedation?

-Your overall health, as well as physical and mental conditions you may be battling at the time, are important to be able to safely undergo certain types of sedation – especially in the dental office.
+Your overall health, as well as physical and mental conditions you may be battling at the time, are important to be able to safely undergo certain types of sedation – especially in the dental clinic.
 Certain of these conditions may require clearance from a physician: cardiac disease, hypertension, diabetes and respiratory diseases should all be addressed prior to a given type of sedation.
 Your dentist will take a thorough medical history and physical assessment before proceeding, and if need be, recommend a product like Colgate Total® Advanced Clean to get home care on the right track.
 He or she may also ask you to receive medical clearance from your physician.